mattconners/mattconners.github.io/docs/RegressionusingMatrixAlgebra.md

 for points $(x_1,y_1), (x_2,y_2)...(x_n,y_n)$  the least square regression line is:
 $f(x)=\beta_0 + \beta_1x$

-The errors (also referred to as residuals) are the difference bdtween the actual quantity sold and the regression estimate of the quantity sold.
+The errors (also referred to as residuals) are the difference between the actual quantity sold and the regression estimate of the quantity sold.
 They are
 $e_i=y_i-f(x_i)$

 The $\beta$ coefficients are those values which minimize the sum of squared errors using the regression function f(x)